New Programs in High-Demand Career Fields

 Nashville State Community College – Clarksville Campus Offers New Programs in High-Demand Career Fields

 CLARKSVILLE, Tenn.
 (July 14, 2020) – Nashville State Community College’s Clarksville campus is now offering programs in the high-demand career fields of Paralegal Studies and Healthcare Management with a Medical Coding concentration.
-Fall 2020 registration is open and classes begin Aug.
-24.
+Fall 2020 registration is open and classes begin on August 24.

 “Seeing how both programs are in high-demand fields, we are excited to bring them to our Clarksville campus,” said Karen Stevenson, Dean of Nashville State’s Business, Management and Hospitality Division.